 - Compare prices and look for price matching opportunities

 - Take advantage of “last year’s model” when possible

-- Look for ways to earn discounts or other rewards with your mobile wallet or checking account
+- Look for ways to earn discounts or other rewards with your digital wallet or checking account

 - Cut back on personal indulgences and luxuries